GoogleCloudPlatform/community/tutorials/cloud-pubsub-drainer/index.md

 ### Create a Stackdriver alerting policy

 Alerting policies describe conditions that result in the alert firing as true.
-This is where we want to create an alert condition if messages in our "bulk-drainer" Cloud Pub/Sub subscription get either too numerous, or too old.
-See the contents of `policy.json` in the tutorial repo for details.
+This is where we want to create an alert condition if messages in our `bulk-drainer` Cloud Pub/Sub subscription get either too numerous or too old.
+See the contents of `policy.json` in the tutorial repository for details.
 The duration and size thresholds are set low so that the solution can be tested and demonstrated quickly.

 After the policy is created, the ID is retrieved and then it is updated with to use the Notification Channel created